opensquiggly/eugene/README.md

 literals.
 Once it finds a file with all three of these string literals, it runs a regex search over the file to see if it matches the full regex.

 Okay, but how does it quickly find those matching files?
+Aha!
 Now we're getting to the heart of the matter with this problem.

 In a nutshell, Zoekt builds up an index of trigrams that it can quickly read off of disk to search for string literals using their trigrams.
-Zoekt doesn't document their file format in very much detail.
-Their design document describes it in broad brush strokes, but the details are sketchy.
+Zoekt doesn't document their file format in very much detail - their design document describes it in broad brush strokes, but the details are sketchy.

 What we needed was a way to do the same thing in C#, except we thought it would be nice if in the process we abstracted out the reusable, general purpose data structures that we needed into a separate library.
-This would make the Spinach and Popeye code much cleaner and easier to improve it over time.
+Doing so would make the Spinach and Popeye code much cleaner and easier to improve it over time.
 Thus, Eugene was born.

 # More About How Zoekt Works
 Zoekt looks for literals using trigrams.
 Trigrams are sequences of three letters.

 * The trigrams for "quickly" are: qui, uic, ick, ckl, kly